Bullying and harassment

 If you witness an incident:

-- keep a record of what you have seen - you may wish to use our bullying diary
+- keep a record of what you have seen - you could use our bullying diary

 - always follow your employer’s bullying and harassment policy